-The A6’s standard easy entry system raises the steering wheel, making it easier for the driver to get in and out.
+The A6’s standard easy entry system raises the steering wheel and glides the driver’s seat back, making it easier for the driver to get in and out.
 An easy entry system costs extra on the Q50, and is not available on all models.

-The A6 Prestige has a standard heads-up display that projects speed and navigation instruction readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The A6 Prestige has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Q50 doesn’t offer a heads-up display.

 In poor weather, headlights can lose their effectiveness as grime builds up on their lenses.
 This can reduce visibility without the driver realizing.
-The A6 offers available headlight washers to keep headlight output high.
+The A6 Premium Plus/Prestige has standard headlight washers to keep headlight output high.
 The Q50 doesn’t offer headlight washers.

-A power rear sunshade is standard in the A6 to help block heat and glare for the rear passengers.
+A power rear sunshade is optional in the A6 to help block heat and glare for the rear passengers.
 The Q50 doesn’t offer a rear sunshade.